 The parent company argenx SE is domiciled in the Netherlands.
-The Company, argenx SE, has one subsidiary, argenx BVBA, based in Belgium.
-Since October 2017, argenx BVBA has also one subsidiary, argenx US Inc., based in the United States of America.
+The Company, argenx SE, has one subsidiary, argenx BV, based in Belgium. argenx BV has two subsidiary, argenx US, Inc., based in the United States of America and argenx Japan KK, based in Japan.
 Details of the Company's consolidated entities at the end of the reporting period are as follows: